tmpfs/async-validate/README.md

 ```

 #### Creating Plugins

+Static plugins are mapped to [type identifiers](#type-identifiers) and instance plugins may be used to extend [Rule](#rule) which is useful for sharing functionality across rule plugins, see the [util plugins](https://github.com/freeformsystems/async-validate/blob/master/plugin/util).

 See [plugin rule](#plugin-rule) for an example and [plugin](https://github.com/freeformsystems/async-validate/blob/master/plugin) contains the plugins that ship with this package.